Luxor001/id3king/README.md

 ## License

-This project is licensed under the GNU GPL v3 license - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU AGPL v3 license - see the [LICENSE](LICENSE) file for details